 The per capita income in Bellaire in 2018 was $99,253, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $397,012 for a family of four.

 Bellaire is an extremely ethnically-diverse city.
 The people who call Bellaire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellaire residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellaire include German, English, Irish, Italian, and Polish.
+Important ancestries of people in Bellaire include German, English, Irish, Polish, and Italian.

 The most common language spoken in Bellaire is English.
 Other important languages spoken here include Chinese and Spanish.